-- We DO NOT refrigerate lunches, follow the guidelines below for safe lunches. - Make sure the food you pack is filling and something your camper will eat!
+- We DO NOT refrigerate lunches.
+Follow the Safe Camp Lunch guidelines below. - Make sure the food you pack is filling and something your camper will eat!
 Camp days are extremely active and campers will be very hungry.
 Extra snacks are very helpful.
 Please plan to pack a snack for After Camp if your child is attending. - Try to keep your child's lunch as nut free as possible.
 Drumlin does have strict allergy procedures for meal times at camp, however, with the increasing number of peanut and tree-nut allergies, the fewer nuts we have at camp the better.
 You will be notified if there is a life-threatening allergy in your camper's group, then we will ask for no allergen products at all.